krother/Biopython_Tutorial/BLAST.md

 ## Case Study: Plasmodium falciparum

 We have the hypothesis that *Plasmodium falciparum* has adapted to the human organism during its long history as a parasite.
 Specifically, we want to examine whether proteins from *Plasmodium* are more similar to human proteins than one would expect.
-If this is true we could interpret e.g. that more similar proteins help *Plasmodium* to evade the human immune system.
+If this is true, we could interpret e.g. that more similar proteins help *Plasmodium* to evade the human immune system.

 As a small sample study, we will BLAST a set of peptides from a few *Homo sapiens* proteins against the proteome of *Plasmodium falciparum*.
 As a control, we will use the proteome of *Schizosaccharomyces pombe*.